somonesummers/demoMITgcm/README.txt

 cd ../experiments/bergDemo

 	This moves to the newly created folder.
+All of the following commands are run from the experiment folder.
+You will never have to move terminal window to another folder for building/running/visualizing.

 bash makeBuild.sh
 bash makeRun.sh